Uncover the secrets of Shinkamigoto!

 Church Concerts

 View moreChristmas is a very special occasion in Shinkamigoto, owing to its long and rich Christian history.
-The churches are decorated with lights during the month of December, which when combined with their stunning orchestral performances of traditional Christmas songs, makes for a truly enchanting Christmas experience.
+The churches are decorated with lights during the month of December, which is combined with their stunning orchestral performances of traditional Christmas songs, makes for a truly enchanting Christmas experience.

 -